Completing the application form – CoL Centre PhD programme 2025

 Note: you can re-size the text boxes to make them larger by using the drag handle in the bottom right hand corner of the text box.

 You will be asked to upload a copy of your CV – this must be a PDF file that is no larger than 2MB.
+Please ensure your CV file name is formatted as FirstnameSurnameCVyear; do not include spaces or special characters.

 We will contact your referees by email as soon as you submit your application, asking them to complete an online reference form.
-When you submit your application please contact your referees to confirm that they have received our reference request email (these emails sometimes get blocked by email/ university security systems or end up in spam folders).
+When you submit your application please immediately contact your referees to confirm that they have received our reference request email (these emails sometimes get blocked by university security systems or end up in spam folders).

 Please review your application carefully and complete any missing fields.
 Once all the mandatory fields are completed, you will be able to submit by clicking the submit button at the bottom of the screen.